jbrucker/219244/Schedule.md

 * Create a Github project for your team.
 * In the project, write a README.md listing your team members.
-* Write a short Vision using the Vision template.
+* Write a short _Vision Statement_.
 Vision should include:
 ** Background - what is the context? what is the problem?
 ** Who are the customer and stakeholders?
 How does the problem affect them?
 ** Why is this project worth undertaking?
 (Aside from the fact that its required for this course.)
 ** Your VISION of the solution.
 And make it visual.
 ** How is your solution different from existing products?
-: Write the Vision in Github or Google Docs.
+** Write the Vision in Github or Google Docs.
 Put a '''link''' to it in your README.md.
-: If you use Google Docs be sure to ''share'' it.
+**If you use Google Docs be sure to ''share'' it.